 Hand-cut shoestring fries, available in single or double portions, are a nice accompaniment to your burgers.
 Made from potatoes grown in Colorado, they’re fried to a crispy, but not potato chip-like texture and don’t require desalinization as do so many other fries.
 They’re also not quite as greasy as conventional fries.
 Being shoestring thin means they’re also not as moist as other fries.

 True to the name on the marquee, shakes are a point of pride.
 Rightfully so!
 These are not the cloying, syrupy, made-from-a mix shakes the chains dispense.
 You can actually taste the ice cream with which these shakes are made…and it’s great ice cream made from Taos Cow ice cream (one of the “ten best ice cream parlors worldwide” according to Fox News.
 It’s a rich, creamy, smooth ice cream available in “viva la differencia” flavors such as lavender and piñon caramel.
+Even better is the Mexican Chocolate shake which my Kim calls the best shake she’s ever had.
 Unless you’ve got the suck power of a vacuum cleaner, you’ll need a spoon because a straw just won’t cut it.